-The initial value for global and static identifiers is the null value unless the global identifier is a procedure, function, or record constructor, in which case the initial value is a descriptor of type procedure pointing to the appropriate procedure data block.
+The initial value for global and static identifiers is the null value unless the global identifier is a procedure, function, or record constructor, in which case the initial value is a descriptor of type procedure that points to the appropriate procedure block.
 The values output use the data representations described in Section 3.1.

-The names of global and static identifiers are output as string qualifier descriptors (see Section 3.1) and are used by the function display.
-All string qualifiers contained in the generated procedure data blocks and global and static names point into the identifier table, which is just a static string space for that purpose.
+The names of global and static identifiers are output as qualifiers (see Section 3.1) and are used by the function display.
+All qualifiers contained in the generated procedure blocks and global and static names point into a section of the icode file that contains character data.
+String literals also point to this section of the icode.

-3. The Interpreter
+3. The Run-Time System

-The interpreter consists of an interpretive loop and a collection of run-time routines that collectively provide support for the execution of an Icon program.
+The run-time system consists of an interpretive loop and a collection of routines that collectively provide support for the execution of an Icon program.

-Three directories contain routines relating directly to source-language operations: functions, operators, and lib.
+Three directories contain routines relating directly to source-language operations: src/fncs, src/ops, and src/lib.
 The first two directories contain one routine per function or operator, respectively.
 The lib directory contains routines relating to Icon control structures.
 A fourth directory, rt, contains routines for performing common operations needed by many routines in the other three directories.
 In particular, rt contains routines that handle storage allocation and reclamation, type conversion, data comparison, integer arithmetic with overflow checking, generator suspension, and tracing.
-The directory iconx contains initialization and the interpreter proper.
+The directory iconx contains initialization and the interpreter.
+Code in these directories is largely machine-independent.
+Corresponding machine-dependent code is contained in src/sys.
+The object files in these directories are loaded together to form the run-time system, which is named iconx.